Unco3892/UncertaintyPlayground/docs/usage.md

 ## Real data

-You can train and visualize the results of the models in the following way (this example uses the [California Housing dataset from Sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html)):
+This example uses the [California Housing dataset from Sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html).
+You can train and visualize the results of the models in the following way:

 ```python
 from uncertaintyplayground.trainers.svgp_trainer import SparseGPTrainer